algolia/algolia-cli-old/readme.md

 ##### Notes:

-- Command duplicates data and extended settings; does not delete or affect source index.
+- Command duplicates data and copies settings, synonyms, and rules; does not delete or affect source index.
-- Replica indices and settings not transferred.
+- Command does NOT forward settings or synonyms to replicas.

 ### 14. Transfer Index Config | `transferindexconfig`